janneengestoft/birc-project/README.md

 On the cluster, you have a home folder that only you have can access.
 That is where you end up when you log in.
 Collaborative projects or projects that use or generate a lot of data projects belong in project folders.
 If you do a project, we will set up a dedicated project folder for this.

+## Reproducible research

+Your project is a research project.
+Even if it is meant for training, think of it as training reproducibility too.
+Your efforts, experiences, results, and developed expertise is valuable to all that comes after you.
+So do not make your project a dead end; make it a shoulder to stand on.

+Reproducibility basically means that anyone should be able to do *exactly* what you did to *exactly* reproduce your results.
+They should be able to get the same results in terms of numbers, plots, etc. This requires care and attention to detail, but it is not difficult.
+This page will help you get set up to do reproducible research.

+## Best practices on the cluster

+In the world of data projects, there are three kinds of data files.

+1. Those representing the  input to your project (sequencing reads, raw data, etc.)
+2. Those representing the output from your project (numbers, notebooks, plots, tables, etc.)
+3. Those representing intermediary steps to get from files of type 1 to files of type 2.

+Type 1 files are usually hard/expensive to reproduce, and type 2 is saved indefinitely on the cluster.
+Type 2 files are generally very small and inexpensive to save indefinitely on the cluster.
+Type 3 files can be large and are easily regenerated if your project is reproducible.
+So type 3 files are *not* saves indefinitely.
+In fact, type 3 files should be deleted as soon as the project is finished.
+Toward the end of this tutorial, I will help you get set up to distinguish these three types of files.

 ## Backup and version control

 Your files on the cluster are not backed up!
 If you want to backup files, you need to put them in a folder called BACKUP.
 However, a better way is to use git and GitHub (see below).